zeek/zeek/script-reference/directives.rst

 .. zeek:keyword:: @load-sigs

-    This works similarly to "@load", except that in this case the filename represents a signature file (not a Bro script).
+    This works similarly to "@load", except that in this case the filename represents a signature file (not a Zeek script).
 If the signature filename ends with ".sig", then you don't need to specify the file extension in the "@load-sigs" directive.
 The filename cannot contain any whitespace.

-    In this example, Bro will try to load a signature file "base/protocols/ssl/dpd.sig"::
+    In this example, Zeek will try to load a signature file "base/protocols/ssl/dpd.sig"::

         @load-sigs base/protocols/ssl/dpd